-The Group is exposed to credit risk from investments where the Group holds debt and securities issued by those companies.
+The Group is exposed to credit risk from investments where the Group holds debt and securities issued by companies and the Federal/State governments.
 The Group has set limits to specific investments which are described in the Financial Risk Overarching Policy, Investment Policy and the Risk Appetite and are monitored and assessed at regular intervals.